mattheww/gomill/gomill_docs/settings.rst

 Comments are introduced by the ``#`` character, and continue until the end of the line.

+See :ref:`data types` below for the representation of values.
+See the `Python language reference`__ for a formal specification.

 The settings for use in playoffs are listed below.
 Note that :setting:`competition_type` must come first.